privau/searxng/README.md

 # SearXNG

 Builds a [SearXNG](https://github.com/searxng/searxng) container, a privacy-respecting metasearch engine.
-Includes a suite of custom themes from catppuccin, paulgoio, and the default SearXNG themes.
+Includes a suite of custom themes from catppuccin, paulgoio, kagi, brave, moa, and the default SearXNG themes.

+Don't see your favorite theme?
+[Submit a theme request!](https://github.com/privau/searxng/issues/new)

 Global Instance - 🌐 Worldwide : https://priv.au/